Sowing the Seeds of Hope

 Farm workers and their families face severe stress, rural isolation, and limited access to mental health professionals.
 As a result, this population is high-risk for behavioral health and substance abuse problems.
-In 1999, 7 states came together to create the Sowing Seeds of Hope (SSOH) program.
+In 1999, seven states came together to create Sowing Seeds of Hope (SSOH) program.

 - Legal issues

 The SSoH program also provided: